August 21 by Patrick Wolf

 3. Speeds Your Revenue Cycles: The revenue cycle is the plan accounting teams us to align their revenue recognition tasks with actual product and service delivery.
 The faster the cycle, the faster cash is in hand and the faster you can use that revenue to grow business value.

 4. Helps You Accurately Recognize Revenue: In many companies, Finance lacks the appropriate visibility into agreed-upon terms, commitments, and pricing — especially when this information is stored in spreadsheets on a desktop.
 The complication is worse when revenue from different types of products and services has to be recognized in specific ways, and when it is common practice to make changes to orders after the initial contract is signed.
+This is only to get more complicated with the addition of new regulations, especially ASC 606.

 If finance doesn’t have access to deal information in real time, mistakes are bound to happen.
-That’s why companies that manage revenue within a more robust Quote-to-Cash solution benefit from the ability to automatically pull business rules that govern the sales process to assess pricing and use contract data — like order delivery dates and pricing terms — to create an accurate billing and revenue forecast.
+That’s why companies that recognize revenue within a more robust Quote-to-Cash solution benefit from the ability to automatically pull business rules that govern the sales process to assess pricing and use contract data — like order delivery dates and pricing terms — to create an accurate billing and revenue forecast.

 5. Makes Your CFO’s Job A Lot Easier: And a happy CFO is always a good thing.
 A recent survey found that a majority of financial professionals struggle with accurately projecting their company’s future finances, obtaining real-time visibility across the organization, measuring the successes and failures of current business strategies and managing financial risk.